Safeguarding Ontario’s retirement home residents

 What constitutes a complaint

-Find out what to do if you suspect the quality of care, operation of the home or actions of a staff member is having impacts a resident’s well-being.
+Find out what to do if you suspect the quality of care, operation of the home or actions of a staff member is having an impact on a resident’s well-being.

 Emergency Fund for Residents